-25. CELLULAR PHONES, MUSIC AND ELECTRONIC DEVICES:
+22. CELLULAR PHONES, MUSIC & ELECTRONIC DEVICES

-The use of cell phone devices (except in the case of an emergency or a ruling or gps), are not allowed during a round.
-However, players may listen to music if allowed by the course and agreed upon amongst the group (no headphones).
+The use of cell phone devices is an accepted normal now in golf.

+Players may listen to music if allowed by the course and agreed upon amongst the group (no headphones).

 Music should be played at a level only the group can hear.
 Players are encouraged to use live scoring.

-26. ETIQUETTE:
+If cell phone usage becomes an etiquette issue, the player may be asked to stop using cell phone.

+23. ETIQUITE

 Players must follow the Interclub guidelines and rules in this manual.
 If a player consistently disregards the guidelines during a round or over a period of time to the detriment of others, the CGA will consider appropriate disciplinary action.
 Such action may, for example, include prohibiting play for a limited time on the course or in a certain number of competitions.
 In the case of a serious breach of etiquette, the CGA may disqualify a player under USGA Rule 1.

 Team Captains should advise their players that they are guest of the club and the CGA Code of Conduct Rules apply.

-27. USGA MATCH PLAY RULES OF GOLF:
+24. USGA RULES OF PLAY & MATCH PLAY RULES